The Method

 The Failure Taxonomy

-The six dimensions map to the six most reproducible, high-severity failure modes in production LLM deployments.
+The cognitive dimensions map to the most reproducible, high-severity failure modes in production LLM deployments.
 Each failure has a mechanism. a structural reason why language models fail this way reliably.

 Causal Reversal